robocomp/robocomp-aston/components/detection/FacialEmotionRecognition/README.md

 You must ensure the proxies, hostname and port number of `CameraSimpleProxy` match the endpoints in the config files of the corresponding interfaces.

 ## Starting the component
-To avoid changing the *config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls:
+To avoid changing the *config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls.

-Open one more terminal.
+Download the trained model from this [link](https://drive.google.com/file/d/1aygo0currK-E12DFzlOZ3iSXxq0YUUMJ/view?usp=sharing), move it in the `FacialEmotionRecognition/model` directory and unzip it.
+Once the model is in the correct directory open one more terminal and follow these instructions.

 Terminal 1:
 ```